and Health ... benefits are

 not without cautions ...

-of wine for thousands of years.
+in wine for thousands of years.
 Recent archeological evidence shows wine was in use as a pharmaceutical as early as 3,150 B.C.1 Hippocrates recommended specific wines

 to purge fever, disinfect and dress wounds, as diuretics, or for nutritional